13 Git basic workflow

 Type mkdir air_plane_exercise

 in the terminal.
 It will create a new directory with a specified name in the file system.
+Verify that you’ve successfully made the new directory with ls

+command.
 Type cd air_plane_exercise

 in the terminal to change the current working directory to air_plane_exercise

-13.3 Creating a git repo,
+13.3 Creating a git repository (“repo”)

 Goal of this step: learn git init.